magronp/bsrnn/README.md

 ### Trying multiple configurations

-This means you can easily change parameters (model size, number of layer, learning rate, etc.), via either the configuration files, or directly in command line, for instance:
+Thanks to the Hydra framework, you can easily change parameters (model size, number of layer, learning rate, etc.), via either the configuration files, or directly in command line, for instance:
 ```
 python train.py optim.loss_domain=t+tf src_mod.num_repeat=10
 ```